ember-learn/ember-blog/source/2019-11-29-the-ember-times-issue-126.md

 Be kind,

-Chris Ng, Isaac Lee, Amy Lam, the crowd and the Learning Team
+Chris Ng, Isaac Lee, Amy Lam, Alon Bukai, the crowd and the Learning Team